 Necessary Gear In A Dolby Vision Workflow

 There is no way to sugar coat this – getting set up in a Dolby Vision workflow is expensive.
-Like any cutting edge postproduction workflow, this expense comes mainly from the gear that you’ll need, which tends to be cutting edge (read expensive) itself.
+Like any cutting edge postproduction workflow, this expense comes mainly from the gear that you’ll need, which tends to be cutting edge (read: expensive) itself.

-As HDR grading, in general, becomes more mainstream, I would expect over the next few years the cost of gear necessary in HDR & Dolby Vision workflows to decrease.
+As HDR grading, in general, becomes more mainstream, I expect over the next few years the cost of gear necessary in HDR & Dolby Vision workflows to decrease.
 Like any major investment, be sure to really analyze the ROI of purchasing or leasing the gear you’ll need.

 Color Correction Software With Support For Dolby Vision

 For me, and probably for many of you, this means DaVinci Resolve.
 But Dolby Vision is also supported in Lustre, Film Master & Baselight.
 I’ve heard that Mistika support is also coming soon.
 By default, Dolby tools are not enabled in any of these applications.
-You need a Dolby Vision Mastering & Playback Service Agreement in place which you get from Dolby directly.
+You need a separate Dolby Vision Mastering & Playback Service Agreement in place which you get from Dolby directly.

 Dolby Content Mapping Unit (CMU)